-The recent slew of mergers and acquisitions in the entertainment world have made plenty of headlines in 2019.
+The slew of mergers and acquisitions in the entertainment world continues to make headlines.

-Most are focused on how the content lineup will change, what these freshly ramped up media companies can offer consumers, and which player is likely to take the biggest piece of the pie.
+Most mergers and acquisitions focus on how the content lineup will change, what these freshly ramped-up media companies can offer consumers, and which player will likely take the biggest piece of the pie.

-But the real driving force behind the streaming wars is the ability for media and tech companies to reach audiences.
+But the real driving force behind the streaming wars is the ability of media and tech companies to reach audiences.
 It’s proving to be a winning combination.
-Tech companies are entering the media world (here’s to you, Amazon) and media companies are entering the tech — or, at least, streaming — world (we see you, NBCU).

-With advertising as the driving force, the streaming wars have had another welcome effect for both ad sales and creatives: changing up the way advertisers can reach their audience.
+With advertising as the driving force, the streaming wars have had another welcome effect for both ad sales and creatives: Changing how advertisers can reach their audience.

 As a streaming native, Hulu has much less disruptive advertising than its traditional broadcasting counterparts.
-But as the Disney-controlled streaming giant tops 28 million US subscribers, it intends to cut down advertising load even further.
+But as the Disney-controlled streaming giant tops 48 million US subscribers, it intends to cut down its advertising load even further.

-According to a report from AdAge, Hulu has plans for 50 percent of its ad revenue to come from non-intrusive formats by 2021.
+According to a report from AdAge, Hulu planned for 50 percent of its ad revenue to come from non-intrusive formats by 2021.

 The streaming service dubbed this new ad format ‘television’s first binge advertising experience.’